ufko-org/rebel/docs/reference.md

 which the predicate returns true are removed.
 The behavior is equivalent to using filter with a negated predicate.
-The predicate may be any built-in test, user-defined function or lambda expression.
+The predicate may be any built-in test, user-defined function or fn expression.
 The order of elements is preserved in the returned list.

 Examples: